If you are seeing this, please refresh the page without cache.

 BookWalker

 Assuming the author is selling something on there, BookWalker is the absolute simplest way to buy manga straight from the source as a filthy gaijin.
-In fact, they're so eager for your money, they even made a handy guide (backup) for us overseas peasants.
-It comes with a YouTube video and everything!
-If you just want to support a manga a little, this is by far the easiest option.
+In fact, they're so eager for your money, they even made a handy guide (archive of their old guide) for us overseas peasants.
+If you want to support a manga a little, this is by far the easiest option.

 The only drawback with BookWalker is that their DRM is notoriously hard to crack, so if you're one of those weird people who actually like to own what they buy even though you can't read it, EOP, you'll have to make do with other services that are a bit harder to buy from.